LibraryOfCongress/citizen-dj/about.md

 That said, there are a few ways to save and download audio that you find on this website:

 1. When "remixing" a collection, a unique URL will be generated when you select a new sequence.
 You can save that URL for future reference
+2. Also on the "remix" page, you can click "Download pattern" which will save the current pattern as .wav file that you can seamlessly loop in your own music production software.
-2. Also on the "remix" page, there is a "record" button that allows you to record the current sequence until you stop recording.
+3. Also on the "remix" page, there is a "record" button that allows you to record the current sequence until you stop recording.
 A .wav file will automatically be saved to your computer.
+4. Also on the "remix" page, there is a button "Save pattern" which will save the current pattern in your browser that you can come back to later.
+These saved patterns will continue to be available on your browser as long as you don't manually clear your browser data.
-3. All the sounds that you here can be directly downloaded to your computer.
+5. All the sounds that you here can be directly downloaded to your computer.
 This includes individual clips (downloadable via the download icon) and bulk downloads if you click on the "Browse &amp; download" button for any given collection.

 ### Can I share my music through your project?